Goal Setting Ideas for Teachers for the New School Year

 Summer is definitely a time to rest, relax, and unplug from school.
 However, it’s still a great time to think about your professional goals for next school year.

 During the school year, it can be hard to sit down, reflect, and think about the areas you want to grow in.
-Your mind is going a mile and minute and your time is limited.
+Your mind is going a mile and minute, and your time is limited.

 In the summer, you have more time and mental space to think about the goals you want to work towards.
-There’s a big difference between saying, “I want to be a better reading teacher” and “I want to implement literacy centers in order to improve as a reading teacher.”
+You also can focus on getting specific on your goals.
+There’s a difference between saying, “I want to be a better reading teacher” and “I want to implement literacy centers in order to improve as a reading teacher.”
 The second option is specific and states exactly what it is you want to learn and focus on.

 Additionally, you have more time to research, learn, and dive into professional development.
-You actually have time to consume information on the goal without distraction.
+You actually have time to consume information that relates to your goal without distraction.

 Goal setting is also effective in the summer because you have time to prep the materials you may need to achieve the goal.
-In the example of the literacy centers, you can actually take the time to learn what you’ll need, find the literacy centers you want to use, and prep them ahead of time for the year.
+In the example of the literacy centers, you can actually take the time to learn what you’ll need, find the literacy centers you want to use, and prepare them ahead of time for the year.

 Goal Setting Ideas for Teachers